 - 4-5 tablespoons grapeseed oil (or another high-heat oil, such as canola or vegetable)

 - for serving: pita bread, chopped Romaine lettuce, thinly-sliced red onions, diced tomatoes, tzatziki sauce and/or hummus

-Add garlic, chickpeas, cilantro, parsley, onion, flour, lemon juice, baking powder, salt, cumin and black pepper to a food processor.
+- Add garlic, chickpeas, cilantro, parsley, onion, flour, lemon juice, baking powder, salt, cumin and black pepper to a food processor.
 Pulse until smooth and evenly mixed, stopping partway through to scrape down the sides of the bowl if needed.
 Transfer mixture to a bowl and cover with plastic wrap, so that the plastic is directly touching the top of the mixture (so that no air can enter.
 Refrigerate for 1-2 hours or until chilled.
 (If the mixture feels too gooey still after it has been chilled, and is difficult to form into disks, stir in a few more tablespoons of flour.)